Mayor of Quezon City: Vice Mayor of Quezon City

-The Vice Mayor is the second-highest official in the city.
+The vice mayor is the second-highest official in the city.
 The vice mayor is elected via popular vote; although most mayoral candidates have running mates, the vice mayor is elected separately from the mayor.
 This can result in the mayor and the vice mayor coming from different political parties.

-The Vice Mayor is the presiding officer of the Quezon City Council, although he/she can only vote as the tiebreaker.
+The vice mayor is the presiding officer of the Quezon City Council.
+The vice mayor can only vote as the tiebreaker.
 When a mayor is removed from office, the vice mayor becomes the mayor until the scheduled next election.